OpenWater Group

 Making false, misleading, or disparaging public statements about OpenWater Group, the community, its staff, or its Members.

-If your Membership is terminated or you leave the community, you must stop representing yourself as a current OpenWater Member and remove any references to active Membership from your profiles, marketing materials, and public-facing content within 30 days.
+If your Membership is terminated or you leave the community, you must stop representing yourself as a current OpenWater Member within 30 days.

 If you experience or observe conduct that may violate this Code, report it promptly to community@openwater.group.
 Provide as much detail as possible, including what happened, who was involved, and any supporting evidence.
 Reports may be made anonymously, though providing your identity allows us to follow up.
 All reports will be reviewed seriously and handled with appropriate discretion.

 Cooperation.
-If OpenWater Group investigates a potential violation, all Participants involved are expected to cooperate fully and in good faith, including responding to inquiries and providing relevant information within a reasonable timeframe.
+If OpenWater Group investigates a potential violation, all Participants involved are expected to cooperate fully and in good faith.
 Refusal to cooperate is itself a violation of this Code.

 No retaliation.
-Retaliation against anyone who reports a concern in good faith or participates in an investigation is a serious violation and an independent basis for enforcement action, up to and including termination of Membership.
+Retaliation against anyone who reports a concern in good faith or participates in an investigation is a serious violation and an independent basis for enforcement action.

 OpenWater Group determines, in its sole and absolute discretion, whether conduct violates this Code and what action is appropriate.
-There is no obligation to follow a progressive sequence, and OpenWater Group may take any action it deems appropriate based on the severity, pattern, or context of the conduct.
+There is no obligation to follow a progressive sequence.

 Enforcement actions may include, without limitation: